Home » Computer Guides » Computer Tech Guides » What Are Drive Partitions

-Every drive on your computer needs to have at least one partition.
+Every hard drive (or hard disk) on your computer needs to have at least one partition.
 The partition defines the area of the disk that can be used for data storage.
 Without a partition the operating system (Windows) can’t use the drive.

 The information about where each partition starts and ends is stored in the GUID Partition Table for GPT formatted disks, and in the Partition Table on MBR disks.